Cassey Ho

-Cassey Ho (born January 16, 1987, in Los Angeles, California) is an American entrepreneur, fashion designer, inventor, and social media fitness entrepreneur with a YouTube channel and a website that sells fitness apparel.
+Cassey Ho (born January 16, 1987) is an American entrepreneur, fashion designer, inventor, and social media fitness entrepreneur with a YouTube channel and a website that sells fitness apparel.
 She is the creator of Blogilates, a fitness brand that began as a YouTube channel in 2009 and has since grown into a community-driven brand offering workout videos, activewear, and design-forward fitness products, which are sold exclusively at Target stores nationwide.
 Cassey has built a global following with over 19 million followers across all platforms and more than 6 billion video views across all channels.
-Her work has earned her numerous accolades, she received a Shorty Award in the category of social fitness, and was listed in Time's third annual list of "The 25 Most Influential People on the Internet" in 2017.
+Her work has earned her numerous accolades, she received a Shorty Award in the category of social fitness, and was listed in Times third annual list of "The 25 Most Influential People on the Internet" in 2017.

 Early life and education

 Ho is a Vietnamese-Chinese American and was born in Los Angeles, California, but grew up in the San Francisco Bay Area.
 Her parents are Bach Ho and Cuu Ho and she has a sister named Jackelyn, who is a yoga instructor.
 When she was a teenager, she started her first business called "Cooplex Cookies & Candies," which lasted from 2001 to 2005.
 Her interest in fitness and nutrition began when she was 16 and discovered Pilates.
 Ho has also said that it was her "childhood dream to become a fashion designer."

 She went to James Logan High School.
 In 2003, she won the San Francisco Miss Teen Chinatown beauty pageant.
 She told Asian Fortune that coming from an Asian culture, her parents expected her to choose a career as a doctor or lawyer.
 When she was 16, she told her father that she wanted to be a fashion designer.
 Her father, in response, told her that she would fail, make no money, and have no friends.
 She went to Whittier College on a John Greenleaf Whittier full tuition scholarship with the career aim of becoming a doctor.
 She graduated in 2009 with a Bachelor of Science in biology.